Illus

-Flavius Illus (Ἴλλους or Ἰλλοῦς; died 488) was a Roman general, who played an important role in the reigns of the eastern emperors Zeno and Basiliscus.
+Flavius Illus (Ἴλλους or Ἰλλοῦς; died 488) was a Roman general who played an important role in the reigns of the Eastern Emperors Zeno and Basiliscus.

-Illus supported the revolt of Basiliscus against Zeno, then switched sides, supporting the return of Zeno (475-476).
-Illus served Zeno well, defeating the usurper Marcianus, but came into conflict with the dowager empress Verina, and supported the revolt of Leontius.
-This rebellion failed and Illus was killed.
+Illus supported the revolt of Basiliscus against Zeno and switched sides to support the return of Zeno (475–476).
+Illus served Zeno well, defeating the usurper Marcianus but came into conflict with the Dowager Empress Verina, and supported the revolt of Leontius.
+The rebellion failed, and Illus was killed.

 Origins

 Illus (Ἴλλους or Ἰλλοῦς) was an Isaurian, but the time and place of his birth are unknown; he had a brother, called Trocundes.
-Illus is said to have held various offices under the Emperor Leo I (457—474), and to have been an intimate friend of Zeno, apparently before his accession.
+Illus is said to have held various offices under the Emperor Leo I (457–474), and to have been an intimate friend of Zeno, apparently before his accession.
 John Malalas considered Illus an uncle of Zeno.
-However, we first read of him in Zeno's reign, at a time during which he was hostile to Zeno.
+We first read of him in Zeno's reign, at a time during which he was hostile to Zeno.

 Under Basiliscus

-Basiliscus, brother of the dowager empress Verina, the widow of Leo, had expelled Zeno from Constantinople in 475 and sent an army in pursuit of him under Illus and his brother Trocundes into Isauria, where Zeno had taken refuge.
-The brothers defeated the fugitive emperor (July 476) and blockaded him on a hill ironically named "Constantinople" by the locals.
+Basiliscus, brother of Dowager Empress Verina, the widow of Leo, had expelled Zeno from Constantinople in 475 and sent an army in pursuit of him under Illus and his brother Trocundes into Isauria, where Zeno had taken refuge.
+The brothers defeated the fugitive emperor (July 476) and blockaded him on a hill, ironically named "Constantinople" by the locals.
 Illus also captured Zeno's brother, Longinus, as a tool to keep Zeno under control.

-During the blockade, Illus and Trocundes were secretly encouraged by the Senate in Constantinople to support Zeno against Basiliscus, with whom they had had a falling-out; Illus himself was discontent with the usurper for permitting the killing of the Isaurians who remained in the capital after Zeno's flight.
-So Illus and Trocundes were persuaded by the promises and gifts of Zeno to embrace his side, and to march with united forces towards the capital.
-At Nicaea in Bithynia they were met by the troops of Basiliscus under his nephew and general Armatus, but he too was overcome and Basiliscus, forsaken by his supporters, was dethroned and put to death (477).
+During the blockade, Illus and Trocundes were secretly encouraged by the Senate in Constantinople to support Zeno against Basiliscus with whom they had had a dispute; Illus was discontented with the usurper for permitting the killing of the Isaurians who remained in the capital after Zeno's flight.
+That persuaded Illus and Trocundes by the promises and gifts of Zeno to embrace his side and to march with united forces towards the capital.
+At Nicaea, in Bithynia, they were met by the troops of Basiliscus under his nephew General Armatus, but he too was overcome and Basiliscus, forsaken by his supporters, was dethroned and put to death (477).